 If you have a family history of breast cancer, you may be at a higher risk of developing the disease.
 If this is the case, you may be offered certain medications, such as tamoxifen and raloxifene, through your family history clinic to reduce your chances of developing it.

-If you’d like to find out more, take a look at our resource centre.
+To find out more about breast cancer, take a look at our resource centre.